cdhunt/SecretManagement.1Password/README.md

 ### Development issue: Reimporting the extension module (or the parent SecretManagement module) doesn't refresh changes made in the extension module after the later has been previusly loaded

+> [!NOTE]
-**Note**: This issue affects only to developers of this module extension.
+> This issue affects only to developers of this module extension.
 Regular users are not affected.

 The SecretManagement.1Password module is an extension for the main module Microsoft.PowerShell.SecretManagement.